openlobby/openlobby-es-czech/README.md

 ## Build

-Build docker container: `make build`
+If you don't want to use pre-built container from [openlobby/openlobby-es-czech](https://hub.docker.com/r/openlobby/openlobby-es-czech/) you can build it locally: `make build`

 ## Run for local development

-Run Elasticsearch on port 9200: `make run`
+Run on port 9200: `make run`
-Stop Elasticsearch container: `make stop`
+Stop: `make stop`

-Stop and/or remove volume with data: `make destroy`
+Stop and/or remove all data: `make destroy`